stuible/VCH-homehealth/pages/modules/person-centred-care/more/older-adult.md

     - part: half
       title: Physical Changes
-      text: As we age, our body changes
+      text: As we age, our body changes.
       spacer: ""
       sub-title: Take Action
       text-2: Hover over each part of the image to discover the physical changes.